 Making Life Easier

 Making Life Easier offers a comprehensive range of resources, expert content, and tools designed to support and enhance emotional well-being for all King County employees and their households.
-From confidential counseling to online tools, you can access resources and support 24/7 in a secure, confidential, and user-friendly format at no charge to you.
-Access the program here or call 1-888-874-7290.
+From in-the-moment confidential counseling to online tools, you can access resources and support 24/7 in a secure, confidential, and user-friendly format at no charge to you.
+Access the program here or call 888-874-7290.

 Mental Health Care for Children and Teens